Flags ordered to half-staff in tribute to Harrisburg firefighter

 Devoe’s vehicle was struck by an 18-year-old woman who ran a stop sign.
 Police said Khanyae Kendall fled the crash but was later arrested for DUI and other charges.

-DeVoe had just returned from a funeral for another Harrisburg firefighter who died of cancer.
+DeVoe had just returned from a funeral for a retired Harrisburg firefighter who died of cancer.

 Get breaking news, weather and traffic on the go.
 Download our News App and our Weather App for your phone and tablet.